julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ## Frequently Asked Questions On Ritual Smoke Cleansing:

 **Is smoke cleansing safe to do indoors?**
 Yes, if done carefully.
 Always ventilate, use fire-safe containers, and avoid toxic or resin-heavy herbs in enclosed spaces.
+Never burn toxic plants (oleander, henbane) or essential oils on charcoal indoors.
+See **[Herbs Not Meant for Burning](/never-burn-herbs/)**.

 **Can I mix different herbs together?**
 Traditionally, yes — but with intention.
 Combining herbs layers effects, but conflicting purposes (summoning + banishing) should be avoided.